vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Sirpur Stone Inscription of the Time of

-Mahāśivagupta (i.e. Vāsat.ā’s Inscription in the Laks.man. a Temple), 253, 397
+Mahāśivagupta (i.e. Vāsat.ā’s Inscription in the Laks.maṇa Temple), 253, 397

 Sirsa (Haryana), 532